theChildinus/hello-agents/docs/chapter3/Chapter3-Fundamentals-of-Large-Language-Models.md

 $$\mathrm{FFN}(x)=\max\left(0, xW_{1}+b_{1}\right) W_{2}+b_{2}$$

 Where $x$ is the output of the attention sublayer. $W_1,b_1,W_2,b_2$ are learnable parameters.
 Typically, the output dimension `d_ff` of the first linear layer is much larger than the input dimension `d_model` (for example, `d_ff = 4 * d_model`), then after ReLU activation, it is mapped back to `d_model` dimension through the second linear layer.
-This "expand then shrink" pattern, also called a bottleneck structure, is believed to help the model learn richer feature representations.
+This "expand then shrink" design is believed to help the model learn richer feature representations.

 In our PyTorch skeleton, we can implement this module with the following code: